 About the project

 Project Elara (meaning1 "hope") is a grassroots organization dedicated to space-based energy technologies.
-We are scientists and engineers dedicated to open-sourcing science, and we believe that space-based energy technologies, done right, can usher in a peaceful, hopeful future.
+We are scientists and engineers dedicated to open-sourcing science, and we believe that space-based energy technology, done right, can usher in a peaceful, hopeful future.

 Our vision